MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-whats-new.md

 ### Enhanced hunting experience for OAuth app activities

-App governance now makes it easy for you to take hunting with app data to the next level by providing deeper OAuth app insights, helping your SOC identify an app’s activities and the resources it has accessed.
+App governance now makes it easy for you to take hunting with app data to the next level!
+App governance now provides deeper OAuth app insights, helping your SOC identify an app’s activities and the resources it has accessed.

 OAuth app insights include: